sinaabbasi1/Custom-Java-Parser/README.md

 # :coffee: Custom Java Parser

 This project involves designing and implementing a parser with Java CUP and modifying an existing scanner using JFlex.
-The goal was to enhance the scanner and parser to support additional constructs inspired by Java, while maintaining case-insensitive functionality and user-friendly error reporting.
+The goal is to enhance the scanner and parser to support additional constructs inspired by Java, while maintaining case-insensitive functionality and user-friendly error reporting.

 <!-- A custom Java parser with modified grammar, redefining certain statements and constructs.
 Includes a GUI-based compiler to display outputs from the scanner and parser.
 -->